Computational Finance: Pricing and Valuation, 5 credits

 Registration: 28 July 2023 – 4 September 2023

 Entry requirements: 120 credits in science/engineering including one of the courses Scientific Computing II / Scientific Computing, Bridging Course / Introduction to Scientific Computing.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

 Tuition fee, total: SEK 12,083

 About the course

-The content covers both use of commercial software as well as studies of the computational methods and their properties.
-Methods covered are i.e. Monte Carlo methods and methods based on so called finite differences.
-The methods are general purpose methods, even though they are used for financial mathematics here.
-Thus, what you learn in the course can be used not only in the financial area, but in other areas as well.
+The content covers both the use of commercial software as well as studies of the computational methods and their properties.
+Methods covered are i.e. Monte Carlo methods and methods based on so-called finite differences.
+The methods are general-purpose methods, even though they are used for financial mathematics here.
+Thus, what you learn in the course can be used not only in the financial area but in other areas as well.

-The course is examined through mini projects with oral and written presentation.
+The course is examined through mini projects with oral and written presentations.

 The course is closely related to 1TD186 Computational Finance - Calibration and estimation, but the courses can be taken in any order.